 The General Need-Based Scholarship is offered to students as the College funds allow.
 The amount of this scholarship varies and reflects the documented need.

-Eligibility: Students must have demonstrated financial need as evidenced by the PROFILE report.
+Eligibility: Students must have demonstrated financial need as evidenced by the Financial Aid Application.

-Renewal: The General Need-Based Scholarship is reviewed annually upon re-submission of PROFILE.
+Renewal: The General Need-Based Scholarship is reviewed annually upon re-submission of the financial aid application.
 Additionally, students must maintain a CS (2.0) grade point average and remain in good standing for the B.A. degree.

 New College Franklin Scholars